-2.2.5 Level Five: Competitive Suppliers
+2.2.4 Level Four: Competitive Suppliers

 Competitive Suppliers contract with the Town through the Board of Selectmen.
 The contract is negotiated, recommended, and monitored for compliance by the Consultant.
-No contract is binding until it is approved by the Town Administrator and the Board of Selectmen.
+No contract is binding until it is approved by the Board of Selectmen.
 The complete set of Competitive Supplier responsibilities is found in the Electric Service Agreement (ESA) between the Town and the Competitive Supplier.